thephpleague/omnipay/README.md

 * `completePurchase($options)` - handle return from off-site gateways after purchase
 * `refund($options)` - refund an already processed transaction
 * `void($options)` - generally can only be called up to 24 hours after submitting a transaction
+* `acceptNotification()` - convert an incoming request from an off-site gateway to a generic notification object for further processing

 On-site gateways do not need to implement the `completeAuthorize` and `completePurchase` methods.
+Gateways that don't receive payment notifications don't need to implement `acceptNotification`.
 If any gateway does not support certain features (such as refunds), it will throw `BadMethodCallException`.

-All gateway methods take an `$options` array as an argument.
+All gateway methods except `acceptNotification` take an `$options` array as an argument.
+The `acceptNotification` method does not take any parameters and will access the HTTP URL variables or POST data implicitly.
 Each gateway differs in which parameters are required, and the gateway will throw `InvalidRequestException` if you omit any required parameters.
 All gateways will accept a subset of these options:

 * card
 * token